-They are virtually limitless since all organisations need expertise in data science.
+They are virtually limitless since all organisations need expertise in the Data Science field.
 Also, in spite of the youth of the School, all our students have found industrial placements very easily.

 Indeed, the intensive aspect of our programmes allows the students of DSTI to be trained on a wide spectrum of skills necessary for the different professions in data science.
 This allows each student to naturally specialise according to his or her skills and abilities in particular fields.